Hpauric/hpauric.github.io/_posts/2017-05-27-Graph-Theory.md

 published: true
 ---

+Why use Graph Theory?

+Here's an example from [the firehose project](http://blog.thefirehoseproject.com):

+> Say you want to build a data representation of a tweet.
+How would you represent retweets and favorites?
+This problem sounds easy in theory, but naturally starts moving towards advanced graph theory searching algorithms.
+For example, for a particular tweet you may need to write a depth-first-search algorithm to determine if someone with the twitter handle “barackobama” retweeted the tweet that is supplied.

 > There are generally two standard representations of graphs that are used in graph algorithms, depending on which question is more important.

 ## Adjacency lists